forcellatofrancesco/Engine3D/README.md

 * Change the location of the function ``makeCube(double size)``, now it is in the ``Solid`` class.

-Note: in order to run the Example you must import Engine.jar in the libraries.
+Note: in order to run the ``Example`` you must import ``Engine.jar`` in the libraries.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0OTg1NDk0Niw1NDg1MjQ5OTQsLTE3OD
+eyJoaXN0b3J5IjpbLTg0NTQzMDEwLDU0ODUyNDk5NCwtMTc4Nz
-cxNDc3MjcsLTE5MDM2OTA5ODddfQ==
+E0NzcyNywtMTkwMzY5MDk4N119
 -->